“Lines of communication”

 Yes.
 Piazza makes that easy to do.
 Especially in my large classes, I encourage students to answer questions and give those who do points that can eventually bump them up to a higher grade.
 Of course, the forum also supports anonymous postings (though you can disable that feature).
 But last semester, in a 430-student class, that was only abused once.

 Anything else you’d tell other math professors about Piazza?

-Well, it’s free, which is important.
 In mathematics, the high cost of textbooks is a problem that a lot of professors are concerned about.
-This fall, I’m going to post all my lecture notes for free on Piazza.
+This fall, I’m going to post all my lecture notes on Piazza.

 I’m guessing you’re pretty numbers-driven.
 Have you seen any difference in the success of your classes since you started using Piazza?